 - Utilize multi-disciplinary team work.

 Every spring semester, faculty members are asked to submit grant proposals.
-The selection committee includes the Dean, Vice Dean, and Associate Dean for Undergraduate Programs.
+The selection committee includes the Dean, Vice Dean, and Senior Associate Dean for Undergraduate Programs.
 Please submit the form below.
 A letter of support from your department head can be emailed to to Pam Perry, UGP.
 This letter and any other supporting documentation are optional.

 Applicants will be notified of decisions in mid April.

 Fields marked with * are required